 Voluntary worker placement volunteers

-Are you looking to gain more experience working with animals?
+Are you looking to gain more experience working with animals / within a zoo setting?

 If so, a Voluntary Worker Placement Volunteer role may be just the right voluntary role for you!